 Dr Anne Keene

-Dr Anne Keene recently retired from being Director of Development and Fellow at Linacre College, University of Oxford.
+Dr Anne Keene is retired from being Director of Development and Fellow at Linacre College, University of Oxford.

-Having worked with alumni from over 130 countries, and having seen substantial fund-giving income while in post, she’s now Emeritus Fellow of this graduate college.
-Her professional background is in modern language teaching, historical research, and higher education management and philanthropy.
-Anne is trustee of the Oxford Evangelical Pastorate and of Hagar UK; she delights in seeing God work through those charities to enrich individual lives.
+Having worked with alumni from over 130 countries, and having seen substantial fund-giving income while in post, she’s now Emeritus Fellow of this graduate college, and still involved with its community.
+Anne’s professional background is in modern language teaching, historical research, and higher education management and philanthropy.
+One of her great pleasures is speaking foreign languages; she has a degree in French and German, and is currently reviving her schoolgirl Spanish.
+Anne is also trustee of the Oxford Evangelical Pastorate, and delights in seeing God work through CMS and OEP, transforming individual lives.

 Anne and her husband David, who have a son and a daughter and a grandson and a granddaughter, attend St Andrew’s Church in North Oxford, where she has served on the church’s PCC and also chaired its stewardship committee.

-Anne says: “My interest in being a CMS trustee comes from a combination of my long-held deep desire to see changed lives for Jesus, and my professional work over the last 20 years involving liaison and meetings with a wide range of nationalities.”
+Anne says: “My interest in being a CMS trustee comes from a combination of my long-held deep desire to see changed lives for Jesus, and my professional work which involved liaison and meetings with a wide range of nationalities.”